-Most of these streaming services cost far less than cable, so even being subscribed to one of them as well as your current TV provider’s smallest package can often cost less than a larger cable package.
+Most of these streaming services cost far less than cable TV, so subscribing to one of them as well as one of your current cable provider’s internet-only packages will less than a premium cable package.

-If you expect to stick with one company for a while, it might be worth signing a contract to save some money.
-Typically, the difference between on- and off-contract pricing is around $10 per month, so it can really add up.
+If you expect to stick with one cable company for a while, it might be worth signing a contract to save some money.
+Typically, the difference between contract and no-contract pricing is around $10 per month, so it can really add up.

-Keeping up with current offers also gives you leverage during negotiations with your provider.
+Keeping up with current TV and internet deals also gives you leverage during negotiations with your provider.
 It might be worth calling and asking why a loyal customer such as yourself can’t get the better rates you’ve seen offered to new customers.

 Yes, it really could be that simple.
 Nearly every provider is willing to talk pricing, especially if you’re nearing the end of a service agreement and could potentially jump ship.
 Just call and ask what the rep can do for you.
 You might be surprised.

 This does depend heavily on the service rep you get when you call.
 To maximize your chances, be extra nice.
 A little patience goes a long way.
 And if your first rep won’t offer any discounts, be prepared to call back until you get a rep willing to work with you

 7. Negotiate with your cable provider

 If simply asking for better cable TV and internet deals fails you, try negotiating.
 You might be surprised at how many providers are willing to haggle on prices, especially if you point out how much cheaper a competitor is (see number five).

 It also doesn’t hurt to do a little sleuthing beforehand to see what sort of TV and internet deals are going on with the competition—many providers will price match.
 Here are tips for specific providers: